Track Layouts, Layered Path Decompositions, and Leveled Planarity: Leveled planarity, track layouts, and layered pathwidth

 \begin{lemma}[implicit in \cite{FLW-JGAA-03}] Every leveled planar graph has a 3-track layout. \end{lemma}

-\begin{proof} Assign the vertices of the graph to tracks according to the number of their level in the layered drawing, modulo~3, as shown in \cref{fig:Spiral}.
-Within each track, order the vertices within each level contiguously, and order the levels by their positions in the layered drawing.
+\begin{proof} Assign the vertices of the graph to tracks according to their level number in the leveled drawing, modulo~3, as shown in \cref{fig:Spiral}.
+Within each track, order the levels by their level numbers, and then order the vertices within each level contiguously.
 Two edges that connect the same pair of levels cannot cross because of the chosen vertex ordering within the levels, and two edges that connect different pairs of levels but are mapped to the same pair of tracks cannot cross because of the ordering of the levels within the tracks. \end{proof}

-\cref{lem:spiral} can be interpreted as `wrapping' a layered drawing on to 3 tracks; see \cite{DujPorWoo-DMTCS-04} for a more general wrapping lemma.
+\cref{lem:spiral} can be interpreted as `wrapping' a leveled drawing on to 3 tracks; see \cite{DujPorWoo-DMTCS-04} for a more general wrapping lemma.
 As \cref{fig:Spiral} shows, a 3-track layout can also be interpreted geometrically, as a planar drawing in which the tracks are represented as three rays from the origin; it follows from this interpretation that 3-track graphs (and the weakly leveled planar graphs described in \cref{sec:weaklevel}) have universal point sets of size $O(n)$, consisting of $n$ points on each ray.
 However, for more than three tracks, a similar embedding of the tracks as rays in the plane would not lead to a planar drawing, because there is no requirement that edges of the graph connect only consecutive rays.
-Indeed, all graphs (for example, arbitrarily large complete graphs) have 4-track subdivisions~\cite{DujWoo-DMTCS-05}.
+Indeed, all graphs (for example, arbitrarily large complete graphs) have 4-track subdivisions~\cite{DujWoo-DMTCS-05}, and there are cubic expander graphs with 4-track layouts~\cite{DSW16}.

 Define an \emph{arc} of an undirected graph $G$ to be a directed edge formed by orienting one of the edges of $G$.
-For a graph $G$ with a 3-track layout, define a function $\delta$ from arcs to $\pm 1$ as follows: if an arc $uv$ goes from track $i$ to track $i+1\pmod{3}$ (that is, if it is oriented clockwise in the planar embedding described above), let $\delta(uv)=+1$; otherwise (if it is oriented counterclockwise), let $\delta(uv)=-1$.
+For a graph $G$ with a 3-track layout, define a function $\delta$ from the arcs of $G$ to $\pm 1$ as follows: if an arc $uv$ goes from track $i$ to track $i+1\pmod{3}$ (that is, if it is oriented clockwise in the planar embedding described above), let $\delta(uv)=+1$; otherwise (if it is oriented counterclockwise), let $\delta(uv)=-1$.
 For an oriented cycle $C$, we define (by abuse of notation) $\delta(C)=\sum_{uv\in C}\delta(uv)$.

 \begin{lemma} Let $C$ be a cycle embedded in a 3-track layout.
 Cyclically orient the edges of $C$.
-If $C$ is even then $\delta(C)=0$.
-If $C$ is odd then $|\delta(C)|=3$. \end{lemma}
+If $|C|$ is even then $\delta(C)=0$.
+If $|C|$ is odd then $|\delta(C)|=3$. \end{lemma}